t9md/atom-vim-mode-plus/docs/working-memo.md

 prevent moveRight from moving across EOL in visual-mode, its very inconsitent.
 - I'm ok to if mouse click can put cursor at EOL, its out-of-scoep of vim-mode-plus.
-- Just check mouse is not at EOL at the begining of processing. cursor should never put on EOL in any vim-mode-plus operation.
+- Just check mouse is not at EOL at the beginning of processing. cursor should never put on EOL in any vim-mode-plus operation.

 ## Old memo